A message from our Director of Admissions

 Offer Holder Open Days

-We're holding online live chats where you can speak to our Director of Student Experience and current students in Liberal Arts.
+We're holding online offer holder live chats where you can speak to our Director of Student Experience and current students in Liberal Arts.
+Keep an eye on your emails for invites to our offer holder live chats.

 What happens next?